k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/TDM/TDM_Installation_V9.0.md

 ### Upgrade the TDM PostgreSQL DB (if not a new installation)

-- Soft deploy the TDM LU to Fabric debug server.
+- Soft deploy the TDM LU to the Fabric debug server.
 Before the deploy, verify that the TDM interface is updated with the TDM DB connection details.
 - Run the **RunTDMDBUpgradeScripts** flow.

-- For more details see [TDM Upgrade Document](Release_Notes_And_Upgrade/TDM-V9.0/TDM_Upgrade_Procedure_to_V9.0.pdf).
+- For more details, read [TDM Upgrade Document](Release_Notes_And_Upgrade/TDM-V9.0/TDM_Upgrade_Procedure_to_V9.0.pdf).

 ### Create K2masking Keyspace